postmodern/spidr/README.txt

       end
     end

-* Pause the spider on an unauthorized page:
+* Pause the spider on a forbidden page:

     spider = Spidr.host('overnight.startup.com') do |spider|
       spider.every_page do |page|
-        spider.pause! if page.unauthorized?
+        spider.pause! if page.forbidden?
       end
     end